TobyCeballos/odin_docs/docs/transactions/transactional-entries.md

 ---

-Now that you are well versed with Transactional Entries in Frappe Books, you can move on to learning about the individual types of Transactional Entries.
+Now that you are well versed with Transactional Entries in OdinPOS, you can move on to learning about the individual types of Transactional Entries.